Feynman Integrals and Scattering Amplitudes from Wilson Loops: Introduction

 Recall that in the computation of (super-)WL, one inserts fields in the super-multiplet at edges and vertices of the null polygon, as well as chiral Lagrangians at dual points which correspond to loop variables to be integrated over~\cite{CaronHuot:2010ek}.
 We will see that, certain loop integrals for scattering amplitudes take particularly simple form as Feynman diagrams of WL, where it is easy to perform integrations of (some) loop insertions and left with relatively simple integrals over edge-insertions (and remaining loops).
 In this way, we obtain the ``$\mathrm{d}\log$'' representation for loop integrals and amplitudes made of them~\footnote{The $\mathrm{d}\log$ representation plays an important role in the study of Feynman integrals, but our WL-based form differs from those studied before~\cite{ArkaniHamed:2012nw,Herrmann:2019upk}; rather it takes a form very similar to those $\tau$ integrals in $\bar{Q}$ calculations.}, which not only makes the evaluation much simpler, but also various desired properties manifest.
 We initiate the systematic study of $\mathrm{d}\log$ representation for wide range of simple loop integrals in~\cite{He:2020uxy}, but here we focus on the computation of a class of particularly important integrals, the double pentagons~\cite{ArkaniHamed:2010gh}.
 We denote such an integral as $I_{\rm dp}(i,j,k,l)$ with massless corners $i,j,k,l$ (IR finite for $j>i{+}1$ and $l>k{+}1$):

 Remarkably, the two-loop MHV amplitude is given by the sum of $I_{\rm dp}(i,j,k,l)$ with $i<j<k<l<i$ cyclically (including divergent boundary terms)~\cite{ArkaniHamed:2010gh}, and these integrals alone also give a large class of components of two-loop NMHV amplitudes.
 While this fact can be derived from local-integral representation of amplitudes~\cite{ArkaniHamed:2010gh}, let us review pictorially how $I_{\rm dp}$ naturally give NMHV components of supersymmetric WL.
-Recall that the polygonal WL are most nicely formulated in terms of momentum twistors~\cite{Hodges:2009hk}, which correspond to null rays of the dual spacetime and manifest the SL$(2,2)$ dual conformal symmetries~\cite{Drummond:2006rz,*Drummond:2008vq,*Korchemsky:2010ut}: the vertices are given by $(x_{i{+}1}-x_i)^{\alpha \dot{\alpha}}=\lambda^\alpha_i \tilde\lambda^{\dot{\alpha}}_i$ , and similarly for the Grassmann part $(\theta_{i{+}1}-\theta_i)^{\alpha I}=\lambda_i^\alpha \eta_i^I$.
-The (supersymmetric) momentum twistors are defined as
+Recall that the polygonal WL are most nicely formulated in terms of momentum twistors~\cite{Hodges:2009hk}, which correspond to null rays of the dual spacetime and manifest the SL$(2,2)$ dual conformal symmetries~\cite{Drummond:2006rz,*Drummond:2008vq,*Korchemsky:2010ut}: the vertices are given by $(x_{i{+}1}-x_i)^{\alpha \dot{\alpha}}=\lambda^\alpha_i \tilde\lambda^{\dot{\alpha}}_i$, and similarly for the Grassmann part $(\theta_{i{+}1}-\theta_i)^{\alpha I}=\lambda_i^\alpha \eta_i^I$.
+The (super-) momentum twistors are defined as

-Consider a class of components $\chi^A_i \chi^B_j\chi^C_k \chi^D_l$ for NMHV super-WL, with {\it non-adjacent} $i<j<k<l$, and it is a simple exercise to see that such a component is given by the difference of two Feynman diagrams (Fig.~\ref{figwl}.).
+Consider a class of components $\chi^A_i \chi^B_j\chi^C_k \chi^D_l$ for NMHV super-WL, with {\it non-adjacent} $i<j<k<l$, and it is easy to see that such a component is given by the difference of two Feynman diagrams of WL(Fig.~\ref{figwl}.).